Will Truman: Romances

 In the 2017 revival of the series, the events of the original 2006 finale were retconned.
 In the new continuity, Will and Vince were together for five years.
 They never had children, as it was revealed that Ben and the series' original time-jump were figments of Karen's imagination.
 Vince visits Will and informs him that he is getting married and invites him to his wedding ceremony.
 Will tries to be happy for Vince, but is secretly insecure, not knowing why their relationship ended.
-When Will shows up at the wedding and his toasts at the reception end up being condescending, Vince reveals that they broke up because Will criticized everything he did and did not really appreciate him.
+When Will shows up at the wedding and his toast at the reception end up being condescending, Vince reveals that they broke up because Will criticized everything he did and did not really appreciate him.
 Vince and Will then manage to patch things up somewhat, Will assuring Vince he is not making a mistake with his marriage and the two fondly reminiscing about the time they had together.

 In the 10th season, Will begins dating McCoy Whitman (Matt Bomer), a famous news anchor.
 Although they have problems at first due to McCoy's insecurity and Will's fear of commitment, they eventually move in together, and Will finally proposes to him during Jack's wedding.
 In the season 11 premiere, they get into a discussion about having children and start making plans to adopt.
 However, several episodes later, McCoy changes his mind and admits to Will that he is not ready to have children and needs to break off their engagement if this becomes a problem for them.
 This prompts Will to break up with him so he can continue with his adoption plans.
 In the series finale, however, Will and McCoy get back together.